Jessy's Clean Meals

-Yesenia Melo is bringing delicious and healthy alternatives to the grab-and-go lunch lifestyle in Lawrence, MA through her meal prep business, Jessy’s Clean Meals.
+Yesenia Melo is bringing delicious and healthy alternatives to the grab-and-go lunch lifestyle in Lawrence through her meal prep business, Jessy’s Clean Meals.

 While the business has been around for three years, the past year has been a turning point for both Yesenia and her meal prep, which offers healthy substitutions to many Dominican-inspired traditional meals.
-When the pandemic hit, Yesenia realized that her alcohol struggles were preventing her from taking the business further, decided to turn things around through rehabilitation, and was able to dedicate her focus on Jessy’s Clean Meals.
+When the pandemic hit, Yesenia realized that her alcohol struggles were preventing her from taking the business further.
+She decided to turn things around through rehabilitation and was able to dedicate her focus on Jessy’s Clean Meals.

 As Jessy’s Clean Meals continued to grow, food shopping with limited space in her small car became difficult.
-When Kristin Wallace of MCCI introduced Jessy to the Biz-M-Power Crowdfunding Matching Grant Program, there was hope of purchasing a delivery vehicle sooner than expected.
+When Kristin Wallace of Mill Cities Community Investments (MCCI) introduced Yesenia to the Biz-M-Power Crowdfunding Matching Grant Program, there was hope of purchasing a delivery vehicle sooner than expected.

-Alongside Kristin, Yesenia’s Patronicity coach, Camryn Greer, she reached out to family members and posted on her social media page.
+With the help of Kristin and Yesenia’s Patronicity coach, Camryn Greer, Yesenia reached out to family members and posted on her social media page.
 While her posts generated questions about the campaign, Yesenia found that the donations weren’t increasing at the rate she had hoped.
-New to crowdfunding, she was hesitant about reaching out to the public, but found support through giving out cupcakes with a letter to customers and presenting her story and campaign during Alcohol Awareness Week at the Haverhill District Court.
+New to crowdfunding, she was hesitant about reaching out to the public.
+But, she found support by giving out cupcakes with a letter of explanation to customers and by presenting her story and campaign during Alcohol Awareness Week at the Haverhill District Court.

 "Our team at Patronicity specializes in campaign coaching, providing technical assistance to all campaigns,” said Camryn.
 “It is incredible to support businesses like Yesenia’s, who have never crowdfunded before, and see them leverage their networks and patrons to succeed in such a big way."